 - Don’t idle!
 I remember driving to Seattle once, and seeing a “Stop Idling” sign at this large intersection.
 Even though the sign was very visible, most drivers were, in fact, idling.
 Idling is tempting, but in reality consumes a lot of gas in a small amount of time.

 - Use as little air-conditioning as possible.
 I find this quite hard to do, especially during the peak of summer, but it’s worth a try during cooler evenings or while driving through long shaded areas.

 Apart from the journey itself, the activities you engage in throughout your road trip also contribute to the carbon footprint you leave behind.
-In terms of food, try and eat local.
-Consider frequenting farmers’ markets, or eating at local sustainable restaurants.
+In terms of food, try to eat local.
+Consider frequenting farmers’ markets or eating at local sustainable restaurants.
 Not only will you be helping the environment, but you’ll get to truly immerse yourself in your new surroundings and get an insider’s perspective.
-Packing low-carbon snack alternatives in reusable containers is a great way to stay healthy, and also reduce waste.
+Packing low-carbon snack alternatives in reusable containers is a great way to stay healthy and also reduce waste.

-A great way to see some sights you might otherwise miss is to throw some walking and hiking into your road trip.
-This saves fuel, and is a fun activity to change things up during a road trip.
-Instead of using electronic devices to keep your mind occupied during those longer and bleaker drives, or during long pit-stops, try playing a game or two, or interact with fellow travelers.
-I’ve met some really interesting people at pit-stops, and have found that exchanging stories over a meal with fellow road-trippers is so much more fulfilling than staring at a screen.
-Even though it doesn’t seem like much, you’ll be saving some electricity, and reducing your personal impact on your surroundings, and who knows — you might even enjoy doing it!
+A nice way to see some sights you might otherwise miss is to throw walking and hiking into your road trip.
+This saves fuel and is a fun activity to change things up during a road trip.
+Instead of using electronic devices to keep your mind occupied during those longer and bleaker drives, or during long pit stops, try playing a game or two or interact with fellow travelers.
+I’ve met some really interesting people at rest stops, and I’ve found that exchanging stories over a meal with fellow road-trippers is so much more fulfilling than staring at a screen.
+Even though it doesn’t seem like much, you’ll be saving some electricity and reducing your personal impact on your surroundings.
+And who knows — you might even enjoy doing it!